Florian013/Password-Generator/README.md

 ## License

-This project is licensed under the MIT License - see the [License](License) file for details.
+This project is licensed under the MIT License - see the [License.txt](License.txt) file for details.